 3. Ventilation upgrade.

 Oftentimes, roofs need to be replaced because they have been compromised by poor ventilation.
-Additional vents may in fact be required for code compliance or shingle manufacturer’s limited warranty coverage and may greatly aid in overall roof performance.
+Additional roof vents may in fact be required for code compliance or shingle manufacturer’s limited warranty coverage and may greatly aid in overall roof performance.
 Explain to the homeowner the need to provide a balance between eave/soffit and ridge ventilation.
 Discuss potential upgrades in the performance, style and placement of vents.

 Many of the options listed above are components of a comprehensive, total approach to roofing.
 IKO has developed superior multilayered roofing accessories for vulnerable areas of the roof in their PRO4™ Roofing Components product offering.
 You can refer to and use this powerful tool to help explain to your customer how elements of the roof work together to protect them and their home.